arturbac/fixed_math/README.md

 * fixed point 48.16 arithmethic strong type without implicit convertions with assignment and construction, fixed type is safe against unwanted type convertions
 * all arithemtic types like float and integral types except double implicitly in base arithemitc operations are promoted to fixed_t
 * all arithmetic operations of fixed_t with double type yelds double result type, are promoted and evaluated as double operations
-* entire code including trigonometry functions is constexpr
+* entire code including trigonometry functions is constexpr \[1\]
 * fully header only library as everything is constexpr, see api interface [api](https://github.com/arturbac/fixed_math/blob/master/fixed_lib/include/fixedmath/fixed_math.hpp) and [implementation](https://github.com/arturbac/fixed_math/blob/master/fixed_lib/include/fixedmath/math.h)
 * unit tests can be checked at compilation time just including header, see [unittests](https://github.com/arturbac/fixed_math/blob/master/fixed_lib/include/fixedmath/compile_time_unit_tests.h)
 * functions that are complement to std math functionality could be optionaly imported to std namespace as overloads for fixed_t type *disabled by default*

+\[1\] - By default used is std:sqrt as current cpus has hardware support for sqrt, but constexpr abacus algorithm could be use defining FIXEDMATH_ENABLE_SQRT_ABACUS_ALGO which is slowe than cpu one

 ## installation